rsanchezavalos/Linkedin/README.md

 # Linkedin_scrapy

-scrap LinkedIn public profiles and save them in a structured database
+Scraps LinkedIn public profiles and saves them in a structured database

 First spider saves urls into a database an checks if there are already in the historic database scrapy crawl linkedin -o urls_linkedin.json